Restoring deleted files

 tkrestore is a graphical application, so if you're running it over PuTTY/SSH, you'll need to set up an X server on your computer.

-To get started, select your username in the centre panel and click Read Indices.
+- Select your username in the centre panel and click on Read Indices.
 This can take a while if there are a lot of files in your account.

 - The files and directories that can be restored are listed in the left panel.